pulento/fixDynamicEQ/README.md

 # fixDynamicEQ for Mac

-Simple packaging of OCA's fixDynamicEQ for MacOS
+Simple packaging of OCA's fixDynamicEQ for MacOS, Windows and Linux

 Please visit [OCA's YouTube video](https://www.youtube.com/watch?v=tNj-nWR-Yyo) that introduce A1 Evo Nexus